wendaobao/thomeflocker_frontend/navigation/voteforthegoat/beveragedebates.md

     </div>

     <div class="voting-container">
-        <h2>Choose Your an Beverage that you would like to be added to Del Norte Cafeteria</h2>
+        <h2>Choose Your Beverage that you would like to be added to Del Norte Cafeteria</h2>
         <div class="voting-layout">
             <div class="options-container">
                 <button class="option-button" onclick="selectOption('Coke')">Coke</button>